Fahriza1010/Integrated-Well-Sync/README.md

-# 🧠 Geoscience Stratigraphic Correlation Tool
+# 🧠 INTEGRATED WELL SYNC

 ## 📌 Overview
 This project presents a geoscience software developed to correlate stratigraphic layers by integrating multiple advanced computational and data-driven approaches, including: